HTTP-RPC/Kilo/README.md

 Request security provided by the underlying `HttpURLConnection` implementation.
 See the Javadoc for more information.

 ### Examples
 The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
 It first creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
-It also supplies a request dispatcher that executes the result handler command on the current thread.
-In an actual application, handler commands would typically be posted to the UI thread via a platform-specific means such as `SwingUtilities#invokeAndWait()` (Swing), `Platform#invokeLater()` (JavaFX), `Display#asyncExec()` (SWT), or `Handler#post()` (Android).
-See the platform documentation for more information.

-Once the service has been constructed, the code invokes the `add()` method, passing a value of 2 for "a" and 4 for "b".
+It then invokes the service's `add()` method, passing a value of 2 for "a" and 4 for "b".
 The result of executing the method is the number 6:

     // Create service
     URL baseURL = new URL("https://localhost:8443/webrpc-test-server/test/");